Todd Muller quits as National Party leader for health reasons

 On June 29, Bennett announced she was bowing out of politics and venturing into the "business world".
 She had also been removed as the party's campaign chair and replaced by Gerry Brownlee.

 Muller's front bench selection was criticised for lacking Māori representation.
-His highest Māori MP was Paul Bennett, who subsequently retired from politics, and number 13, and she was replaced by Shane Reti.
+His highest Māori MP was Paula Bennett, who subsequently retired from politics, and number 13, and she was replaced by Shane Reti.

 Then the party was consumed by the scandal over the leaking of Covid patients' private detail.